GiYo-Mi02/MHS-MockUp/docs/system-overview.md

 High-level workflow:

 1. Citizens sign up/sign in (optional) and create reports with optional evidence + map pin.
+New accounts receive a one-time verification code; unverified citizens can file their first report but must verify before submitting additional cases.
 2. API assigns the report to the matching department, writes status logs, stores evidence (local or Cloudinary), and notifies staff + citizen.
 3. Department staff work the queue via `/dashboard/department`, updating statuses or responses; notifications and emails keep citizens informed.
 4. City administrators access `/dashboard/admin` for analytics, heatmaps, and comparative metrics.